aws/eks-charts/README.md

 ### AWS SIGv4 Proxy Admission Controller

+> [!WARNING]
-* [aws-sigv4-proxy-admission-controller](stable/aws-sigv4-proxy-admission-controller): A helm chart for [AWS SIGv4 Proxy Admission Controller](https://github.com/aws-observability/aws-sigv4-proxy-admission-controller)
+> This Helm chart is now deprecated.
+Please see the current chart located in the [AWS SIGv4 Proxy Admission Controller](https://github.com/aws-observability/aws-sigv4-proxy-admission-controller) repository which is now published on Public ECR

 ### AWS Secrets Manager and Config Provider for Secret Store CSI Driver